beramsey/Code-KY-Web-Dev-1-Thurs-Fall-2022-Final-Project/README.md

 - Uses flexbox or grid for layout.
 - Best effort to be acccessible.
 - A README that explains the project and how requirements are met.
+- Mobile first layout with at least two queries.